14-Day Family Itinerary for Niue

 Families who are lucky enough to enjoy two full weeks in Niue have the time to not only see all of the major highlights of the world’s largest uplifted coral atoll but also have the time to enjoy some much-deserved rest.
 This Niue family itinerary for 14 days is for the tribe that wants to explore, see and do as much as possible!
 For a more relaxed holiday schedule, see What to Do for 14 Days in Niue on a Family Vacation.

 Note that some activities on this Niue family 14-day itinerary are only available on certain days of the week.
-This itinerary is based on if you arrive in Niue on a Monday (local time).
-However, the days can be moved around accordingly should you arrive in Niue on a Friday.
+This itinerary is based on if you arrive in Niue on a Friday (local time).
+However, the days can be moved around accordingly should you arrive in Niue on another day.

 Before we jump into this 14-day family itinerary for Niue, be sure to bookmark The Travel Guide to Niue for Families for even more family vacation advice.